Have you made several bad choices in your life but have an urgency to find your way back to God?

 When I was 24 I hit a very dark place when unexpected life events happened.
+There are a variety of causes of backsliding but this was mine.
 I know people at church meant well, but I was the center of attention and didn’t appreciate the pity looks I received.
 So, I started missing church and looking for friendships outside of church.

 This wasn’t a bad thing, but I started joining my newfound friends in ungodly activities.
 For the first 24 years of my life, I was sheltered.
 I was home schooled and dedicated all my free time to assist newcomers, persons in need in hospitals, and on the streets.

 I had never so much as stepped foot in a movie theater and all of sudden everything that I had never done started looking very appealing.
 My dad then was very strict and had a serious conversation with me about coming back to church.